-We surveyed over 300 marketers and interviewed some industry experts to create a workflow for building a powerful thought leadership strategy.
+After surveying and interviewing over 300 marketers and industry experts, we’ve created a workflow for building a powerful thought leadership strategy.

 What Is Thought Leadership?

-Thought leadership is the delivery of authentic and genuine content that leverages the expertise, insight, and experience of the author, with the goal of sharing that wisdom with others.
+Thought leadership is the delivery of authentic and genuine content that uses the expertise, insight, and experience of the author, with the goal of sharing that wisdom with others.

-Within content marketing, some argue that it is about presenting strong (and often controversial) opinions in a piece of content, such as taking an outspoken stand on a contentious industry issue.
+Some argue that thought leadership is about presenting strong—and often controversial—opinions in a piece of content.
+This might entail taking an outspoken stand on a debatable industry issue.

 According to our research, thought leadership is all about sharing inspirational, research-driven content that drives change and creates educational value.

 Thought leadership isn’t just about preaching to the masses, though.
 As Tim Gibbon, founder and director of Elemental Communications, explains:

 There is also a strong cooperative element, with thought leadership allowing peers to collaborate, and share experiences, expertise, and knowledge.